 The appearance of 5,000 to 10,000 people in the streets of Moscow on Monday to protest fraud in the December 4 parliamentary elections is more than just a surprising event.
 It signals the end of the era of Russian passivity.

 Moscow, sated with easy oil money and politically cynical, has not seen a political demonstration this large in years.
 Whereas past protests dealt with freedom of assembly, an important but secondary issue in the Russian context, this one dealt with the core issue: the freedom of the authorities to falsify the vote.

 The widespread intimidation, ballot stuffing, and multiple voting reported from precincts all over the country was hardly unexpected.
-According to an August poll by the Levada Center, only 4 per cent of Russians believed that the upcoming elections would be completely honest and 62 per cent believed that United Russia, the ruling party allied with Putin would use manipulation to inflate its results – which, by all accounts, is exactly what happened.
-(The pro-Putin Chechen Republic, which is ruled by terror, for example, gave United Russia 99.5 per cent of the vote.)
+According to an August poll by the Levada Center, only 4 percent of Russians believed that the upcoming elections would be completely honest, and 62 percent believed that United Russia, the ruling party allied with Putin, would use manipulation to inflate its results — which, by all accounts, is exactly what happened.
+(The pro-Putin Chechen Republic, which is ruled by terror, for example, gave United Russia 99.5 percent of the vote.)

-David Satter is a senior fellow at the Hudson Institute and a fellow of the Foreign Policy Institute of the Johns Hopkins University School of Advanced International Studies (SAIS).
+— David Satter is a senior fellow at the Hudson Institute and a fellow of the Foreign Policy Institute at the Johns Hopkins University School of Advanced International Studies (SAIS).
 His latest book, It Was a Long Time Ago and It Never Happened Anyway: Russia and the Communist Past is just out from Yale.